-Earnings Account means the interest bearing dollar accounts of the Borrower with the Account Bank designated as an Earnings Account under clause 25 (Bank accounts).
+Earnings Account means the interest bearing dollar accounts of the Borrower with the Account Bank designated as an Earnings Account under clause 27 (Bank accounts).

-Eligible Charter Agreement means an agreement or commitment to charter the Ship which:
+Eligible Charter Agreement means a charter commitment in respect of the Ship which:

-- (a) is with a charterer that is: - (i) a subsidiary of any of Endesa, Trafigura, Gunvor, Vitol or Cheniere; - (ii) not a Non Acceptable Charterer with a credit rating of not less than BBB- or its equivalent by at least one of Standard and Poor's, Moody's or Fitch; or - (iii) otherwise approved by the Majority Lenders; and - (b) is on terms as to payment or amount of hire which are not materially less beneficial to the Borrower than the terms which at that time could reasonably be expected to be obtained on the open market for vessels of the same age and type as the Ship under charter commitments of a similar type or period; and - (c) is not subject to early termination for convenience; - (d) provides for a fixed charter tenor of no less than 24 months without taking into account any option to extend or will expire at a date on or after the Final Repayment Date; and - (e) is not a bareboat or demise charter or other charter commitment which passes possession and operational control of the Ship to another person except where operational control is passed to the Ship's Technical Manager, or is otherwise acceptable in form and substance in all respects to the Majority Lenders in their absolute discretion.
+- (a) is with a charterer that is: - (i) not a Non-Acceptable Charterer; and - (ii) otherwise approved by all the Lenders; and - (b) provides for a fixed charter tenor of no less than 24 months without taking into account any option to extend, or a fixed tenor that will expire at a date on or after the Final Repayment Date; and - (c) is not a bareboat or demise charter or other charter commitment which passes possession and operational control of the Ship to another person, and is otherwise acceptable in form and substance in all respects to all the Lenders, acting reasonably.